 Rebeca Moreno, from Puerto Rico, received her Ph.D. in Spanish Language and Literatures from the University of Maryland, College Park in 2013.
 She has taught at the University of Maryland, American University, Middlebury College's Languages Schools, and currently is a visiting assistant professor at Washington College in Chestertown, Maryland.
-She served twice as faculty director of UMD's Seville winter term program, and contributed as faculty assistant of UMD's Chile winter term program.
+She served last year as faculty director in Cuba.
+She has also served twice as faculty director of UMD's Seville winter term program, and contributed as faculty assistant of UMD's Chile winter term program.
 Her areas of interest include Hispanic Caribbean Literature, Law & Literature, and Afro-Latin American Studies.
 She is the author of Escritura, derecho y esclavitud: Francisco José de Jaca ante el nomos colonial (2016).

 For course, itinerary or in-country information, please contact the Program Director.
 For general questions or assistance with applying, contact EA Short-term Programs.

 As a part of this program, you will engage in the following activities:

 - Guided visits to cultural/architectural/historical sites of interest.

 - Lectures and guides in their field of study by local professionals.